Why accessibility is important to us

 Accessible performances & workshops

-New Adventures are also dedicated to producing and delivering performances and workshops that are accessible to all patrons and participants.
+New Adventures is dedicated to producing and delivering performances and workshops that are accessible to all patrons and participants.
 How we aim to do this is outlined below:

 When touring our productions we encourage the venues that we work with to promote, where possible, how their establishment is accessible for those with different requirements.
 By contacting the venue or visiting their website you will hopefully be able to see how they can be accessible to you.